 At the beginning of that period the two parts of the province began to be known respectively as North and South Carolina.
 Alexander Lillington and Thomas Harvey were the two deputy governors under Ludwell and Archdale.
-On the death of Harvey, in 1699, Henderson Walker was president of the council.
-By virtue of that office he became acting governor, and continued such till his death in 1704.
+On the death of Harvey, in 1699, Henderson Walker was President of the Executive Council.
+By virtue of that office he became Acting Governor, and continued such until his death in 1704.

 The governors of South Carolina, even during the years when they appointed deputies for the northern province, paid little or no attention to its affairs.
-The proprietors also continued toward Albemarle their policy of systematic neglect, save when internal anarchy compelled brief attention.
+The Lords Proprietors also continued toward Albemarle their policy of systematic neglect, save when internal anarchy compelled brief attention.

 Occasionally, as in earlier times, they left it without government.
 The appointees were nearly all colonists.
-The elected presidents, of course, were such.
-None, except Archdale, were connected with the families of the proprietors.
-The proprietors apparently corresponded very little with the governors, and the governors scarcely ever wrote to the proprietors.
-None except the usual formal instructions were given them by the proprietors.
+The elected Presidents, of course, were such.
+None, except Archdale, were connected with the families of the Lords Proprietors.
+The Lords Proprietors apparently corresponded very little with the governors, and the governors scarcely ever wrote to the Lords Proprietors.
+None except the usual formal instructions were given them by the Lords Proprietors.

-In Albemarle, as on the Ashley river, the council continued to have an elected element until 1691.
+In Albemarle, as on the Ashley River, the Executive Council continued to have an elected element until 1691.
 Ludwells instructions brought it to an end in both provinces.
-After 1718 the deputies were appointed by joint action of the proprietors, and not by the separate act of each proprietor.
-Of the council in its legislative capacity we have no distinct records in the proprietary period.
-The extant records of the executive council begin in 1712.
+After 1718 the deputies were appointed by joint action of the Lords Proprietors, and not by the separate act of each of the Lords Proprietors.
+Of the Executive Council in its legislative capacity we have very few distinct records in the proprietary period.
+The extant records of the Executive Council begin in 1691 under Gov. Ludwell.

-In its executive capacity the council advised the governor concerning appointments, regulated fees, approved the payment of salaries, ordered the arrest of parties for the non-payment of taxes, ordered out men and supplies for defense, shared in negotiation with the Indians, and with neighboring colonies, laid embargos on the exportation of corn in times of scarcity.
-The governor and council watched over the interests of the province in general, so far as they received any attention.
-The council was also very largely occupied with territorial administration.
+In its executive capacity the Council advised the governor concerning appointments, regulated fees, approved the payment of salaries, ordered the arrest of parties for the non-payment of taxes, ordered out men and supplies for defense, shared in negotiation with the Indians, and with neighboring colonies, laid embargos on the exportation of corn in times of scarcity.
+The governor and Executive Council watched over the interests of the province in general, so far as they received any attention.
+The Executive Council was also very largely occupied with territorial administration.
 Together with the secretary and the receiver-general, it administered the territorial affairs of the province.

 In 1691, The Lords Proprietors appointed a governor of Carolina, uniting all the settlements under one head.
-A deputy governor became head of the government in the Albemarle region, thus beginning the division of the province into North and South Carolina, though not so called at this time.
+A deputy governor became head of the government in the Albemarle region, thus beginning the division of the province into North and South Carolina, though not so called at this time, officially.

 Ludwells appointment marked the end of Albemarle as a separate political entity.
 From 1689 on, the governor ceased to be termed the Governor of Albemarle, but was now called the Deputy Governor of Carolina, the first of whom was Thomas Jarvis.
 Not until 1710 was there commissioned a separate Governor of North Carolina, independent of the Governour of Carolina, although as early as 1691 there had been references to Albemarle as North Carolina.